Summer in Sicily (UofM Students)

 Summer

-Based on principles of International Law, the course intends to introduce students to the international system of protection of human rights and its foundations, by presenting and analyzing the sources, the categories, the content and the limitations, as well as the obligations which Human Rights generate for states.
+Based on principles of International Law, the course intends to introduce you to the international system of protection of human rights and its foundations, by presenting and analyzing the sources, the categories, the content and the limitations, as well as the obligations which Human Rights generate for states.
 The course also outlines the main implementation mechanisms of protection foreseen at the universal and regional level to ensure their respect, by studying their scope and their effectiveness.

 Along with this theoretical overview, the course proposes an in-depth analysis of thematic case studies from various Human Rights categories and dimensions and accompanied by site visits and guest lectures in collaboration with the Siracusa International Institute of Criminal Justice and Human Rights and international NGOs, allowing for a comparative focus on the Euro-Mediterranean region, on the following thematic areas: climate change and human rights (with relation to migration, food systems, health and sell-being, gender justice), asylum and refugee Law and policy, violence against women, the responsibilities of businesses to protect human rights (duty of care and due diligence principles, seasonal workers, migrant workers), and human rights and national security (terrorism, smuggling, migration).